dimitrit/nabu-howto/README.md

 # Unofficial NABU HowTo

+## Introduction
+An 'unofficial' how-to guide for the NABU Personal Computer[^1], which includes step-by-step instructions for making cables, adjusting a stuck fan, replacing the power supply, and so on.

 ## Disclaimer
 Every effort has been made to ensure the accuracy of the information contained in this document.
 The information presented within is accurate at the time of publication.
 Whilst every effort is made to provide accurate information, no warranty or fitness is provided or implied, and the authors and publishers shall have neither liability nor responsibility to any person or entity with respect to any loss or damages arising from its use.